Measuring Risk and Resilience on the Path to Net Zero

 Natalie Ambrosio Preudhomme is an Associate Director at Moody’s on the Commercial Real Estate team, where she does research and market engagement focused on climate change.
 Natalie joined Moody’s through the acquisition of Four Twenty Seven, a leading provider of data on physical climate risk.
 At Four Twenty Seven she led editorial strategy and communications.
 Previously, Natalie helped develop an assessment of U.S. cities’ vulnerabilities to climate change and their readiness to adapt, at the Notre Dame Global Adaptation Initiative (ND-GAIN).
 She currently serves on the Urban Land Institute’s Pacific Northwest ESG Council, the International WELL Building Institute Investing for Health Advisory Council and the University of Notre Dame's Accountancy Department Advisory Board.
 Natalie holds a B.S. in Environmental Science and a Certificate in Journalism, Ethics, and Democracy from the University of Notre Dame and a Certificate in Climate and Investing from the CFA UK.

-Prior to RMS, Becky spent more than a decade partnering with financial firms in the use of models for valuation and risk management within fixed income.
-Becky holds a BS in computer science from Duke University.
+Before joining Moody’s RMS, Becky spent over a decade working with financial firms on integrating models for valuation and risk management in fixed income markets.
+She holds a Bachelor of Science degree in Computer Science from Duke University.

 James is a senior vice president and senior client manager in Lockton Northeast’s New York City office.
 He leads all aspects of the Client Engagement process, responsible for placing and managing complex property programs.
 He specializes in accounts that purchase large limits, utilizing global capacity within real estate and hospitality.
 He also focuses on market strategy and placement of portfolios that have significant exposures in natural catastrophe zones, in particular California earthquake and Tier 1 windstorm/hurricane exposures.
 He negotiates insurance capacity in the U.S., Bermuda, London and European insurance markets, enabling the most appropriate capacity for Lockton clients and ensuring that all clients have access to the global insurance market.